spifftek70/Drone-Footprints/README.md

 ## known Issues
 Images that are not taken at Nadir are still not warping correctly as I've intended.
 I could use some help or insight there.

+Tested and works with:
+- Phantom 4 Series
+- Mavic 2 Series
+- EVO II

+Not currently working with older drones (i.e. Phantom 3 Series).
+The differences in how telemetry is processed and translated into metadata is.... troublesome.

 ----------------------------------------------------------------------------------------------------------------